folkertvanheusden/MyIP/README.md

 ----------
 As root:

-	./myip configuration-file.ini
+	./myip configuration-file.cfg

-Look at 'example.ini' on how to configure the stack.
+Look at 'example.cfg' on how to configure the stack.

 After you have started `myip', a 'myip' network device has appeared.
 Of course, your "local IP address" must be configured (remote is the MyIP instance, local is the Linux system; so for the example.ini: 192.168.3.2 is the MyIP address and you could e.g. add 192.168.3.1 to the 'myip' network interface).